 Additional Field Options for the Donation Form

-However, you can add phone and mailing address fields to your social fundraising donation forms for any campaign.
+However, you can add phone and mailing address fields to your Peer-to-Peer fundraising donation forms for any campaign.
 To do this, check the Enable collection of donor address on peer-to-peer fundraising donation pages box under Peer-to-Peer Fundraising Settings.
 You will then see a list of field options:

 You can choose which fields to display.
 You can also choose to make them required.
 You cannot re-label these fields, nor can you change the order in which they appear.

 You can also apply an Alternate Web Template to the Peer-to-Peer Fundraising pages for this campaign.

 Individuals can become Peer-to-Peer Fundraisers by creating a Fundraising page for a particular campaign.
 They can do this online, or a system user can create a page for them.

 Ideally, your constituents will create their own fundraising pages for your campaign.
 They can do this from any of the following links:

 - Create Fundraiser Link - This link takes you directly to the form for creating an account and subsequently creating a fundraising page for this campaign.

 - From the Campaign Fundraiser List Page - This page displays the Peer-to-Peer Fundraising campaign description and a list of all active fundraising pages for this campaign.
 There is a "Become a Fundraiser" at the top of this page for people who decide they want to create their own page.

 Both of these links can be found at the bottom of the Campaign Summary section of the Peer-to-Peer Fundraising detail page.